 Separating the Leaders from the Laggards

-Gartner’s report is a comprehensive and thoughtful treatment of the many forces of disruption that are transforming the logistics industry.
+The Market Guide for Real-Time Transportation Visibility Platforms report is a comprehensive and thoughtful treatment of the many forces of disruption that are transforming the logistics industry.
 Now with 100+ market providers and increasing numbers of businesses recognizing the need for greater visibility across their operations, the report notes that “many companies still struggle with low market maturity of visibility solutions.”
 Another perspective we would add from the frontlines is that there are no shortcuts to achieving high-quality carrier integrations across the complex transportation ecosystem in North America (consisting of over 500K carriers, 90% of whom have six or fewer trucks) – another key component of a successful visibility program, as Gartner points out.

 These factors can cause headaches for more risk-averse businesses as they embark on their visibility journey.
 When choosing a visibility provider, businesses should keep in mind that not all providers are created equal, and the testimonies of existing customers within your vertical or industry can go a long way toward proving the quality and maturity of a given solution.